pingcap/tidb/docs/design/2020-06-24-placement-rules-in-sql.md

 ### Label configuration

 `LABEL` in the statement indicates the label constraints.
-Data is placed on the TiKV nodes whose labels conform to `LABEL` constraint.
+Data is placed on the TiKV nodes whose labels conform to `LABEL` constraint. `LABEL` option is always required in the `ADD PLACEMENT` or `ALTER PLACEMENT` clause, otherwise it would be meaningless.

 Parameter `label` should be a string and in such a format: `{+|-}key=value,...`.
 Prefix `+` indicates that data can only be placed on those TiKV nodes whose labels contain such labels, and `-` indicates that data can’t be placed on those TiKV nodes whose labels contain such labels.